javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 new User(); // function User { ... }
 ```

-That can be used to allow both `new` and regular syntax work the same:
+That can be used to allow both `new` and regular syntax to work the same:

 ```js run
 function User(name) {